 Oxalic Acid Wood Bleach

-SAFELY REMOVE STAINS WITHOUT BLEACHING WOOD COLOR
+SAFELY REMOVE STAINS WITHOUT BLEACHING WOOD FURNITURE

 Have you ever removed the finish from a piece of furniture and found black stains or black rings from metal pots or prolonged water exposure?
 Have you ever removed the finish from a floor and found black or deep brown pet urine stains in the wood, which no amount of sanding will take out?
 These are all iron stains caused by the chemical reaction of tannins in the wood mixing with the trace metals in urine and water.